litestar-org/litestar/docs/usage/responses.rst

 Setting Cookies dynamically
 ++++++++++++++++++++++++++++

-While the above scheme works great for static cookie values, it doesn't allow for dynamic cookies.
+While the above scheme works great for static cookie values, it does not allow for dynamic cookies.
 Because cookies are fundamentally a type of response header, we can utilize the same patterns we use to setting :ref:`set headers headers <usage/responses:setting headers dynamically>`.